Plan availability | All plan types with varying limitations |

 Platform(s) | Web/Browser, Mac app, and Windows app |

-When building automations in Airtable, there are times when you may want to refer to values from previous steps of your automation.
+When building automations in Airtable, you may want to refer to values from earlier steps.
 This can include both the trigger step and any subsequent action steps.
-You may also want to use a mix of static and dynamic values.
-Let's define those terms first:
+You may also want to use a mix of static and dynamic values:

 Static automation value - Static values in automations remain constant whenever the automation runs and reaches the action containing that static value.
 Examples include static text, numeric values, or select field selections.
 Static values could even be intentionally set blank if you are wanting the automation to “clear out” any values currently present.